syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 ![](/img/ai_query_render.png)

+## Resources
+All the code referenced above has been published in this [GitHub repo](https://github.com/syedhassaanahmed/azure-kusto-load-test).
+And remember when we said this load testing pattern can easily be adapted to other types of analytical stores?
+Well we weren't kidding! we've performed similar testing on Azure Synapse Analytics SQL pool and have published the [repo here](https://github.com/syedhassaanahmed/azure-sql-load-test).

 ## Future improvements
-- ARM/Terraform template to provision the infra
+- [Terraform template](https://www.terraform.io/docs/providers/azurerm/index.html) to provision all the required Azure resources.
-- Key Vault for connection string instead of env vars
+- Connection strings and other authentication parameters stored in [Azure Key Vault](https://github.com/Azure/secrets-store-csi-driver-provider-azure) instead of environment variables.
-- AAD auth to Storage
-- VNet peering

-## Bonus
+- VNET Peering between AKS Cluster and the analytics store, so that all traffic flows through Azure backbone.